Australia's new PM a progressive, self-made multi-millionaire

-SYDNEY (Reuters) - The new Australian prime minister is a self-made multi-millionaire who has strong links with the business community, progressive views for his conservative party and a level of public popularity of which the man he toppled could only dream.
+SYDNEY, Sept 15 (Reuters) - Australia’s incoming prime minister is a self-made multi-millionaire who has strong links with the business community, progressive views for his conservative party and a level of public popularity of which the man he toppled could only dream.

-Malcolm Turnbull, the former communications minister, was sworn in on Tuesday as Australia’s fourth leader in two years, replacing Tony Abbott.
+Malcolm Turnbull, the former communications minister, is due to be sworn in on Tuesday as Australia’s fourth leader in two years, replacing Tony Abbott.

 Turnbull, 60, a former tech entrepreneur, merchant banker and lawyer, had long been viewed by the public as a preferred prime minister.